 - Always remember to discuss with the parents in the interview what the exact role is and what is expected of you before starting.

-- 8. How do I transport the children to and from outings/school etc?
+8. How do I transport the children to and from outings/school etc?
 Most families in Brisbane will ask you to utilize your own car to transport the children around.
 Some families may offer you the family car to drive in which you should make sure the family put your name on the insurance to ensure you are covered for driving their vehicle.
-If you are using your own vehicle families should compensate in some way for the wear and tear and petrol on the car.
+If you are using your own vehicle families should compensate in some way for the wear and tear on your car and fuel.
 You may work out a figure with the family as to what they will pay you each week for the use of your car or you may like to keep a log book of the kilometers you have driven and charge the family the rate of 0.69c per kilometre.
 Also contact your vehicle insurer to ensure you are covered for having other people/children in your vehicle during working hours.

 Please contact us if you have any specific questions you need answered.
 We are here to help you!